ogbigboss/how-i-got-my-netflix-show-cancelled/ANON.md

 Things did not end that way, but maybe that's my fault.

-I didn't think much more of the situation until I ended that afternoon with a 1:1 with my manager Eloise, and she told me why Rachel Bird, after a two month paid leave, was leaving Flatley Inc for good.
+I didn't think much more of the situation until I ended that afternoon with a 1:1 with my manager Eloise, and she told me why Rachel Bird, after a two month paid leave, was leaving Senger-Huel for good.

 ...